angular-directives/angular-orion-directive/README.md

 <ang:orion editor-class='classNameWantedForYourEditor' editor-model="nameOfTheAttributeInYour$Scope" />
 ```

+A demonstration is visible in the file index.html.

+## Issues
 The data binding is currently only setup for the initialization of the editor.
 It will be fixed later on.